rerdm/Python-pytest-jenkins-automation/README.md

 - Pytest is installed - verify it with `pytest --version`.
 - [Jenkins](https://www.jenkins.io/doc/book/installing/windows/) is installed.
 - Jenkins should run on [http://localhost:8080/](http://localhost:8080/).
+- [requirements.txt](requirements.txt) is created with the required packages.
 - Install the following Jenkins plugins on the server:
     - Allure Jenkins Plugin
     - HTML Publisher Plugin